Israelites Enslaved in Egypt (5 reasons why)

 #2 Reason Israelites Enslaved in Egypt (Exodus 1: 8)

-Around 1300 BC, Ramses II decided to relocate his capital to the Nile Delta, not far from Goshen, where the Hebrews lived.
+Around 1300 BC, Ramses II relocated his capital to the Nile Delta, close to Goshen, where the Hebrews lived.
 He named his new capital city Pi-Ramses.
 Ramses II is the pharaoh “who knew not Joseph.”(Exodus 1:18-19)

 To build the lavish structures Ramses II had in mind, he needed an abundant supply of labor and a constant supply of bricks.
 Forcefully enslaving the Israelites became the solution to both problems.

-Rameses needed a massive supply of bricks because he used brick for all his new public buildings.
+Rameses needed a massive supply of bricks because he used bricks for all his new public buildings.
 The walls around Pi-Ramses were sixty feet high and built completely of bricks.
-This was a Fortified Garrison meant to protect Egypt’s northern borders from the Hyksos.
+This was a fortified garrison meant to protect Egypt’s northern borders from the Hyksos.

-Studies of the pyramid of Sasotris estimate it took 24.5 million bricks to build.
+Studies of the Pyramid of Sasotris estimate it took 24.5 million bricks to build.
 And that was only one structure.
-Egyptian engineering during the Ramses dynasty is considered one of the wonders of the ancient world.
+Many consider Egyptian engineering during the Ramses dynasty to be a wonder of the ancient world.

 Ramses II wanted to glorify himself and protect Egypt.